Adamcake/Bolt/README.md

 A third-party launcher and helper for your favourite MMO

 ## Installing
-For Linux/Steamdeck users, Bolt is available on flatpak: `flatpak install com.adamcake.Bolt`
+For Linux/Steamdeck users, Bolt is available on the following package managers:
+- flatpak: `com.adamcake.Bolt`
+- AUR: `bolt-launcher`

 Others should see the "releases" section on the right.